Yemenite citron: Etrog haCushi

 The Ethiopian Jews did not follow the mitzva of four species, even though they did anticipate the Sukkot festival, as well as the rest of the Jewish ethnic divisions.
 This may have been due to their lack of ability to procure the species.
 Some believe that this is due to some Karaite influence, whose biblical interpretation indicates that the four species are only used as roofing for a sukkah (the S'chach), and not for a separate waving ritual.

 However, the Yemenite citron is available in Ethiopia and its markets, where it is sold for consumption.
 According to Erich Isaac, the late researcher of citrus distribution, the Yemenite citron is synonymous with the Ethiopian citron, as a result of Ethiopian rule of Yemen in the past.

+Alternatively, the "etrog haCushi" is understood by some simply as a citron with a very dark coloration.
+As such the 'Ethiopian etrog' is not an Etrog that comes from Ethiopia but rather an Etrog that is similar in color to the skin of the inhabitants of Ethiopia.
+This is the explanation given by Rashi (Succa 34a) and would explain why Yemenite citrons are and have always been traditionally used as an etrog even though the Mishna rules that an etrog haCushi cannot be used to fulfill the mitzva.

 Areas of cultivation

 Growing un-grafted citrons in Yemen has some associated difficulties, particularly since citron is a highly susceptible plant.

 The most common rootstock types that are currently used to graft citrus in Yemen are Sour orange (Citrus × aurantium) and Rough lemon (Citrus jhambiri), which are very helpful to prevent exocortis in Northern Yemen.
 The specific rootstock species are not carefully documented in Yemen and therefore difficult to detect, after the graft is done.
 However, throughout Yemen, grafting is not enough to prevent infection by Phytophthora gummosis, which can nonetheless still be controlled by appropriate horticultural practices.

 The main cultivation area of the Yemenite citron today is Israel, where it is highly sought out for its beauty and large size.